 What Does Damage Exceeding Normal Wear and Tear Mean?

-Of course, as a landlord, you’re responsible for maintaining your rental property.
+Of course, as a landlord, under Virginia law, you’re responsible for maintaining your rental property.
 That said, as the property ages, there is a certain amount of deterioration that a landlord should expect to occur.
 This is what is referred to as normal wear and tear.
-Examples of damage resulting from wear and tear include the following:
+Examples of damage resulting from natural deterioration include the following:

 - Loose door handles